HebaShaban/DevOps-Automation/README.md

 The pipeline utilizes an Ansible playbook (`InstallApache.yml`) to install Apache on the target VM3.
 The playbook leverages another file (`Inventory`) that defines the target VM's hostname or IP address and secert.

+### Email Notifications

+Explain how to configure email notifications in Jenkins.
+Steps:

+* Go to the Jenkins dashboard.
+* Navigate to Manage Jenkins > System Configuration.
+* Scroll down to "Extended E-mail Notification."
+* Enter the SMTP server details:
+* SMTP server: smtp.gmail.com
+* SMTP port: 465
+* Under "Advanced," add credentials (username/password) created using Google App Passwords.
+* Select "Use SSL" and save the configuration.

 This README provides a comprehensive overview of the project's functionalities.
 Refer to the respective scripts (bash and Ansible) for detailed implementation steps.